City reverses policy on rule used to exclude Muslim swimmers

 City officials had justified the kids’ exclusion based on a rule against wearing cotton in the pools.
 City officials defended the rule by saying cotton poses a safety risk and strains the pool’s filtration system.

-But Tahsiyn Ismaa’eel, who ran a summer Arabic program and brought Muslim campers to the pool, said the rule about cotton was not posted and was being enforced in a discriminatory way against her kids.
+But Tahsiyn Ismaa’eel, who ran a summer Arabic program and brought Muslim campers to the pool, said the rule about cotton wasn’t posted and was being enforced in a discriminatory way against her kids.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.